LokiAndere/MIARFID-VPC-2019-20/README.md

 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/squeezenet.ipynb)

 ### Style swap
 We used vgg16 and vgg19.
 We incremented the number of iterations.
-We have two pictures
+Also author forgot a 0.5 multiplier in content loss function.
 * [GitHub](https://github.com/LokiAndere/MIARFID-VPC-2019-20/blob/master/swap.ipynb)

 ### Car biliniar task